-I find it amusing to read some analysts stating that the Chinese government’s stealth yuan devaluation has offset the impact of tariffs.
+I find it amusing to read some analysts stating that the Chinese government’s stealth yuan devaluation has offset the impact of tariffs or will improve the economy.

 A 10% tariff hurts a small part of the economy.
 However, a 10% devaluation hurts all Chinese citizens equally and massively.